2023 BYU Cougars baseball team: Rivalries

 BYU has two main rivalries on their schedule- the Deseret First Duel vs. Utah and the UCCU Crosstown Clash vs. Utah Valley.
 Utah Tech (formerly Dixie State) also plays the Cougars for a third consecutive season.

 Radio Information

 BYU Baseball was once again broadcast as part of the NuSkin BYU Sports Network.
-BYU Radio 107.9 KUMT serves as the flagship station.
-However, due to conflicts, Game 2 on February 18 (Louisiana Tech) and April 1 (Gonzaga) will be byuradio.org exclusives.
-Jason Shepherd and Greg Wrubell will once again rotate providing play-by-play.
-Tuckett Slade will serve as the analyst on select broadcasts.
+BYU Radio 107.9 KUMT served as the flagship station.
+However, due to conflicts Game 2 on February 18 (Louisiana Tech) and April 1 (Gonzaga) were byuradio.org and the BYU Radio App exclusives.
+Jason Shepherd and Greg Wrubell once again rotated providing play-by-play.